The easiest and least expensive type of Kalashnikov bayonet collection would be to represent one of each type of AK bayonet.. Give it a try !

 There are four basic knife types found for AK bayonets plus some variations, which do not fall in these categories.
 There are also three basic scabbard types.
 Combinations of these types are what allow for identification of the country of origin for these bayonets and the type of AK they were originally used with.

-In this book the bayonets have been classified into four basic knife types as follows:
+In his book Martin Ivie the bayonets have been classified into four basic knife types as follows: